-Corollary 1 is derived from Theorem 1.
+Corollary 1 is derived from Proposition 1.
 This is one of the newest results in integrability theory.
-As implied by Houthakker (1950) and shown by Uzawa (1960) and Richter (1966), a necessary and sufficient condition for a CoD to be a demand function is the strong axiom of revealed preference.
-For this result, there is no topological condition imposed on the CoD.
-On the other hand, if a CoD satisfies Walras' law and is continuously differentiable, then a necessary and sufficient conditions for it to be a demand function are (S) and (NSD).
-This is shown in Hosoya (2017).
-Corollary 1 shows that the same result holds even if the CoD is not differentiable but only locally Lipschitz.
-The most important thing about Corollary 1, however, is that it shows another necessary and sufficient condition for a CoD to be a demand function.
-That is the existence of a concave global solution to the partial differential equation (\ref{eq3.2}).
+As implied by Houthakker (1950) and shown by Uzawa (1960) and Richter (1966), the strong axiom of revealed preference is a necessary and sufficient condition for a CoD to be a demand function.
+For this result, no topological condition is imposed on the CoD.
+If a CoD satisfies Walras' law and is continuously differentiable, then (S)+(NSD) is a necessary and sufficient condition for it to be a demand function, as shown by Hosoya (2017).
+Corollary 1 demonstrates that the same result holds when the CoD is not differentiable, but only locally Lipschitz.
+The most important thing about Corollary 1, however, is that it presents another necessary and sufficient condition for a CoD to be a demand function, namely the existence of a concave global solution to the partial differential equation (\ref{eq3.2}).

 To illustrate the importance of this result, we begin by recalling the strong axiom of revealed preference.
-A CoD $f$ satisfies the strong axiom of revealed preference if and only if for every finite sequence $x^1,...,x^k$ such that $x^i=f(p^i,m^i)$ and $p^i\cdot x^{i+1}\le m^i$, $p^k\cdot x^1>m^k$.
-The problem is that there is a strong inequality in this last claim.
-Even if $f^k$ satisfies this condition, this strong inequality changes a weak inequality in the limit $f$, and thus whether $f$ is actually a demand function becomes unknown.
-This implies that the strong axiom of revealed preference cannot be used for proving results such as Theorem 2.
+A CoD $f$ satisfies the strong axiom of revealed preference if and only if, for every finite sequence $x^1,...,x^{\ell}$ such that $x^i=f(p^i,m^i)$ and $p^i\cdot x^{i+1}\le m^i$, $p^{\ell}\cdot x^1>m^{\ell}$.
+The problem is that there is a strong inequality in this claim.
+Even if $f^k$ satisfies this condition, this strong inequality changes to a weak inequality in the limit $f$, and thus, we cannot determine whether $f$ is actually a demand function.
+This implies that the strong axiom of revealed preference cannot be used to prove results such as Theorem 1.

 A similar problem arises when we discuss this problem using conditions (S) and (NSD).
-Even if $f^k$ converges to $f$ with respect to the metric $\rho$, it is uncertain that the derivative converges.
-Therefore, even if $f^k$ satisfies (S) and (NSD), $f$ may violate (S) or (NSD), which fails to prove that $f$ is a demand function.
+Even if $f^k$ converges to $f$ with respect to the metric $\rho$, it is uncertain whether the derivatives converge.
+Therefore, even if $f^k$ satisfies (S) and (NSD), $f$ may violate (S) or (NSD), and so we cannot prove that $f$ is a demand function.
 If we change the metric and use a stronger topology, we can show that (S) and (NSD) hold in the limit $f$.
-In this case, however, it becomes difficult to find results on econometric theory corresponding to such a topology.
+In this case, however, it becomes difficult to find results in econometric theory corresponding to such a topology.
 Therefore, these conditions are also undesirable.